Hello, I'm Umang.

 Research Papers

-Recipient of the Inquire Europe Research Grant, 2024
+Grants: Inquire Europe Research Grant, 2024, AFA PhD Travel Grant, 2024

 We study interest rate risk sharing across the financial system using novel data on cross-sector interest rate swap positions.
 We show that pension funds and insurers (PF&I) are natural counterparties to banks and corporations: PF&I buy duration, whereas banks and corporations sell duration (figure on the right).
 However, demand is highly segmented across maturities, resulting in significant imbalances at various maturity points.
 We calibrate a preferred-habitat investors model with risk-averse arbitrageurs to study how demand imbalances interact with supply side constraints to impact swap spreads.
 Our framework helps quantify the spillover effects of demand shifts, which informs policy discussions on financial institutions’ hedging requirements.